vidyanand96/EverydayHealth-Github/README.md

 # EverydayHealth-Github
-This is for Tutorial purpose
+This is for Tutorial purposes